 How to request a loan on Bitfinex Borrow

-- Intermediate verification is required to access Margin Trading, Margin Funding, Bitfinex Borrow, and Lending Pro.
-This applies to users who created an account after March 1, 2022.
+- Margin Trading, Margin Funding, Bitfinex Borrow, and Lending Pro requires at least Intermediate level verification for all Bitfinex accounts created after March 1, 2022.

 Note: Your verification level determines the borrowing choices available to you.

 For example, you must have a Full verification level to borrow fiat currencies.

 If you have not verified yourself above Intermediate, please submit your application here.

 What currencies can be used as collateral on Bitfinex Borrow:

 Note: The amount of funds you borrow differs according to the collateral type and the currency type you are borrowing, depending on several factors, such as their quality and liquidity.
 Read more about collateral further down.

 3. Then, visit Bitfinex Borrow and customise your borrow request according to your needs.
 As shown in the image below, enter the desired loan duration and amount:

 Note: The minimum amount you’re permitted to borrow is $175 equivalent; the system will reject any amount less than that.